How to Scope Your Webhook MVP (Without Over-Engineering)

 - Automatic retries with exponential backoff (at least 5 attempts over 24+ hours)

-- HMAC-SHA256 payload signatures
+- HMAC-SHA256 payload signatures with timestamp

 - HTTPS-only delivery